If I Could Turn Back Time…Forever Young…I’m Not Gonna Grow Old… Seventeen Forever…Young and Beautiful

 Without the proper maintenance and upkeep, it wasn’t long before the Sheringham Light succumbed to the elements.
 Its original coat of paint along with its crystal clear lantern windows and shiny metal copula began to fade and deteriorate.
 Regarded as an “excess to its program,” the Canadian government began plans for its disposition.
 As a result, a group of locals formed the “Sheringham Point Lighthouse Preservation Society” in order to protect it and conserve it for future generations.
 In late 2015 and after a few years of fundraising and lobbying to keep it from being torn down, lost to neglect, or sold off, the society was notified that legal title to the lighthouse would be transferred to them for ongoing conservation.
 The restoration work began in the Fall of 2016 and by the time of its completion in 2018, the Sheringham Point Light had undergone an extreme makeover.

-In addition to the many songs about staying young and living longer, there are also a great number of infomercials, publications, billboard ads, and even seminars worldwide.
+In addition to a great number of songs, there are also infomercials, publications, billboard ads, and even seminars about staying young and living longer.
 According to the latest report (July 2019), the beauty industry is worth $532 billion and the global fitness and health club industry generates more than $80 billion in revenue per year!

 “Oh, I wish I was young again when everything was so wonderful.” -Betty Smith

-There may exist remedies to help delay or even reduce the effects of aging.
-But the truth is that regardless of the medical and technological advances available or yet to be discovered, we were NOT born to live forever, at least not in this mortal body.
+There are countless products and regimens marketed to help delay or even reduce the effects of aging.
+However, regardless of the medical and technological advances available or yet to be discovered, we were NOT born to live forever, at least not in this mortal body.
 And as far as the fountain of youth is concerned, well let’s just say that the story/legend of such a place has been recounted across the world for thousands of years but it is yet to be found.
-Although I swear that one of my fellow co-workers, who is close to retirement (He looks no older than 30), found it and is keeping it a secret!
+Although I swear that one of my fellow co-workers who is close to retirement, he looks no older than 30, seems to have found it and is keeping it a secret!

 “You are as young as your faith, as old as your doubt; as young as your self-confidence, as old as your fear, as young as your hope, as old as your despair.” -Samuel Ullman

-Let’s be honest.
-Most of us, from time to time, have agreed with Cher and wondered, “If I turn back time.”
-But it usually doesn’t happen until we notice that our bodies have shape-shifted and the mirror reveals furrows and sags that weren’t there the day before.
-No sooner than later we find ourselves spending at least 20% of our salary on creams, serums, vitamins, gym memberships, and anything that can take us back to the yesteryears when we looked and felt younger.
+Let’s be honest, most of us have agreed with Cher at least a couple of times and wondered, “If [we] could turn back time.”
+But this most likely didn’t happen until we noticed that our bodies had shape-shifted and the mirror revealed furrows and sags that weren’t there the day before.
+No sooner than later, many of us find ourselves spending at least 20% of our salary on creams, serums, vitamins, gym memberships, and anything that can take us back to the yesteryears when we looked and felt younger.
+Oh, and with the birth of social media “filters”, looking younger and more attractive is just a click away!

 “In the end, it’s not the years in your life that count.
 It’s the life in your years.” -Abraham Lincoln

 Because we live in a society that is obsessed with self and with physical attractiveness, we are unconsciously driven to fear and avoid aging.
-We fight wrinkles, gray hair, hair loss, extra pounds, and we focus every effort on staying young and vigorous.
+We fight wrinkles, gray hair, hair loss, and extra pounds.
+We focus every effort on staying young and vigorous and sometimes regardless of the cost.
 But what does the Bible say about physical beauty, being young, and growing old?
 How should we deal with it?
 Here are a few verses to ponder.

 Proverbs 31:30 (NLT)